 Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementing Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title coatings will be used on wood and concrete noise barriers to facilitate cleaning and the removal of graffiti.
-The contractor will prepare a technical memorandum documenting implementation and submit it to the Authority to demonstrate compliance.
-Cultural Reso urces CUL-MM#1 Mitigate Adverse Effects on Archaeological and Built Resources Identified during Phased Identification and Comply with the Stipulations Regarding the Treatment of Archaeological and Historic Built Resources in the PA and MOA No properties in the APE have been identified as containing buildings built in or prior to 1966, that could not be adequately recorded from public right-of-way.
+The contractor will prepare a technical memorandum documenting implementation and submit it to the Authority to demonstrate compliance. ultural Reso urces CUL-MM#1 Mitigate Adverse Effects on Archaeological and Built Resources Identified during Phased Identification and Comply with the Stipulations Regarding the Treatment of Archaeological and Historic Built Resources in the PA and MOA No properties in the APE have been identified as containing buildings built in or prior to 1966, that could not be adequately recorded from public right-of-way.
 Therefore, no known properties in the current APE will be surveyed and formally evaluated under NRHP and CRHR criteria during the post ROD design phase and prior to construction.
 However, while the degree of design development completed as of ROD does not require additional survey and evaluation, additional design development could precipitate changes to the APE, and may result in the need to survey and evaluate additional properties.
 Once parcels are accessible and surveys have been completed, including consultation as stipulated in the MOA, additional archaeological and built resources may be identified.
 For newly identified eligible properties that would be adversely affected, the following process will be followed, which is presented in detail in the BETP and ATP: The Authority will consult with the MOA signatories and concurring parties to determine the preferred treatment of the properties/resources and appropriate mitigation measures.
 For CRHR-eligible archaeological resources, the Authority will determine if these resources could feasibly be preserved in place, or if data recovery is necessary.
-The methods of preservation in place will be considered in the order of priority provided in CEQA Guidelines Section 15126.4(b)(3)(C).
-Should data recovery plan as required under CEQA Guidelines Section 15126.4(b)(3)(C).
-Should data recovery be necessary, the PI, in consultation with the MOA signatories and consulting parties, will prepare a data recovery plan for approval from the Authority and in consultation with the MOA signatories.
+The methods of preservation in place will be considered in the order of priority provided in CEQA Guidelines Section 15126.4(b)(3).
+If data recovery is the only feasible treatment the Authority will adopt a data recovery plan as required under CEQA Guidelines Section 15126.4(b)(3).
+Should data recovery be necessary, the PI, in consultation with the MOA signatories and consulting parties, will prepare a data recovery plan for approval from the Authority and in consultation with the MOA signatories and consulting parties.
 Upon approval, the PI will implement the plan.
-For archaeological resources, the Authority will also determine if the resource is a unique archaeological resource but is an archaeological resource is not a historical resource will be treated as required in Cal.
-Public Res.
-Code Section 21083.2 by following protection, Pre-construction/ Construction Reporting Weekly Contractor/ Authority Contractor/Authority Pre-construction surveys and construction/ weekly reporting or as dictated by the ATP, BETP, and the MOA PA/MOA/ATP/BETP Impact CUL#1: Permanent Disturbance of Unknown Archaeological Resources Impact CUL#2: Permanent Disturbance of a Known Archaeological Resource
+For archaeological resources, the Authority will also determine if the resource is a unique archaeological resource will be treateed as required in Pre-construction/ Construction Reporting Weekly Contractor/ Authority Contractor/ Authority Pre-construction surveys and construction/ weekly reporting or as dictated by the ATP, BETP, and the MOA PA/MOA/ATP/BETP Impact CUL#1: Permanent Disturbance Unknown Archaeological Resources Impact CUL#2: Permanent Disturbance a Known Archaeological Resource